lizdebiase/agile/README.md

 - Developed fully functioning prototype including back end API for data persistence as a series of “vertical slices” allowing testing throughout the effort.

-We brought a highly-skilled, cross-functional team for this effort who have experience in creating modern digital applications.We created our MVP following responsive design principles.
+We brought an established, highly-skilled, cross-functional team for this effort.
+They have experience creating modern digital applications.
+Drawing upon this experience, we created our MVP following responsive design principles.
 We implemented our front-end with the Bootstrap framework to provide a completely responsive experience.
-We conducted usability tests to observe users on these platforms and used Google’s chrome mobile display test tool to emulate the experience of different platforms.
+In order to observe users on these platforms, we conducted usability tests using Google’s chrome mobile display test tool to emulate the experience of different platforms.

 Here's a snap shot of our application: **REPLACE**
 <img src="https://github.com/spinsys/agile/blob/master/images/mockups/dhs-login-v1.png">